 – Data is maintained in a central UDI database

 Starting next year, the voluntary program will also become mandatory in Taiwan and Saudi Arabia.
 In South Korea, the UDI will be introduced by 2022, similar to Europe’s tiered risk classes.
-China is currently working on another pilot project which is supposed to run until July 2020.
+China is currently working on a pilot project which is supposed to run until July 2020.
 Turkey, Russia, and Australia are also working on similar systems or are already implementing them.

 Lack of unity makes things complicated

+One can see that there are many variants of using the UDI internationally.
 Despite the IMDRF, the systems and, above all, the concrete designs are very different.
 This creates hurdles that affect the international applicability of medical technology.

-UDI: Example Code
+UDI international: Example Code

 A solution for global demands

-Overall, all systems are more or less blueprints based on WHO guidelines.
+Overall, all systems are more or fewer blueprints based on WHO guidelines.
 However, the national design increases the effort for internationally operating medical technology manufacturers.
-If the manufacturers want to react flexibly to new requirements in the future and act compliantly on a global level, a database is not enough.
+If the manufacturers want to react flexibly to new requirements in the future and act compliantly on a global level, a simple database is not enough.

 The above-mentioned obstacles must be taken into account in the software.
-A smart solution provides information about which information a medical technology manufacturer must keep on file for the respective product in the respective country and which external business partners have write permission in the database to guarantee actuality and accuracy.
+A smart solution provides information about which information a medical technology manufacturer must keep on file for the respective product in the respective country and which external business partners have to write permission in the database to guarantee actuality and accuracy.
 Besides, it must be ensured that the data for the entire service life of the product is always up-to-date and synchronized with the corresponding national database.
 Also, a workflow is required to ensure that data collection and synchronization also takes place “internally” between the business partners involved (contract manufacturers, marketing authorization holders, etc.) and their systems, so that the data stored in EUDAMED, for example, also correspond to the printed information on the packaging.
-These are all factors that can easily be overlooked because medical technology manufacturers are busy until the deadline of 2020 mainly with the (re-)approval of their products.
+These are all factors that can easily be overlooked because medical technology manufacturers are busy until the deadline of 2020 (edit: postponed to 2021) mainly with the (re-) approval of their products.
 Nevertheless, they should not forget this important aspect.